Hurricane Rated Windows

 Leak free window instillation.

-Non-insulated windows have on pane of glass.
+Non-insulated windows have one pane of glass.
 Insulated windows have two.
 The two panes are separated by a space.
 The space disrupts the heat flow into the building.
 And argon gas does the same.
 Insulated panels are referred to as Laminated. because two sheets are glued together.

 Low-e window treatment vs tint